L1n3yes/microall-beta/README.md

-THIS IS ARE TESTS FOR MICRO:ALL
+THESE ARE TESTS FOR MICRO:ALL

 > Open this page at [https://l1n3yes.github.io/microall-beta/](https://l1n3yes.github.io/microall-beta/)